ZempTime/oldchriszempel.com/_posts/2015-10-28-multitenancy-with-apartment.md

 > That's it.
 There's nothing to do.
 Each job that is queued will get an additional entry storing Apartment::Tenant.current when it is queued.
 Then when the server pops it, it will run job within an Apartment::Tenant.switch block.

 You look down at the unconscious hacker, and look away in disgust while strongly exhale an "Ugh!"
 Spandex is a privelege, not a right.

-* When and why do you need multitenancy?
-* What are the approaches?
-  postgres & single table
-  * Apartment
-* Public vs Private
-  * namespacing
-  * defining your table of contents
-  * setting up your tenancy
-* Background Jobs
-* Roles & Authorization